Please Join us for the Toronto launch of RESILIENCE:

 From a clear, straight-on vantage point and with a pictorial formality, Richard Johnson (1957–2021) spent more than a decade recording and categorizing visual typologies of small, hand-built structures across Canada.
 His most celebrated collection of photographs documents ice huts used for fishing.
 Later in his life, Johnson began documenting Newfoundland’s ubiquitous, earthen-built root cellars.

-Coming October 2025.
+In stores October 2025.